-- Object Relational Mapping (ORM) If you are looking for an ORM based solution and/or must support multiple databases, consider Entity Framework.
-This is ideal for implementing Domain Model scenarios. - N-Tier Scenario If you are passing data across layers or tiers, options available to you include passing entity objects, Data Transfer Objects (DTO) that are mapped to entities, DataSet and custom objects.
-If you are building resource-centric services (REST), consider ADO.NET data services.
-If you are building operation-centric services (SOAP), consider WCF services with explicitly defined service and data contracts. - SOA / Services Scenarios If you expose your database as a service, consider ADO.NET Data Services.
+- Object Relational Mapping(ORM) If you are looking for an ORM based solution and/or must support multiple databases, consider Entity Framework.
+This is ideal for implementing Domain Model scenarios. - Offline Scenario If you must support a disconnected scenario, consider using Datasets or Sync Framework. - N-Tier Scenario If you are passing data across layers or tiers, options available to you include passing entity objects, Data Transfer Objects (DTO) that are mapped to entities, DataSet and custom objects.
+If you are building resource-centric services (REST) consider ADO.NET data services.
+If you are building operation-centric services (SOAP) consider WCF services with explicitly defined service and data contracts. - SOA / Services Scenarios If you expose your database as a service, consider ADO.NET Data Services.
 If you would like to store your data in the cloud consider SQL Data Services.